Rationalization – Psychological Defense Mechanism – Complete Guide

 Rationalization in Therapy

 For therapists, rationalization is a critical barrier to client growth.
-Clients often defend unhelpful behaviors with rationalizations, obstructing their path to personal goals.
+Clients often defend unhelpful behaviours with rationalizations, obstructing their path to personal goals.
 Therapy aims to dismantle these defenses, guiding clients to confront the roots of their justifications.

 Overcoming Rationalization with Cognitive Hypnotic Psychotherapy